MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/generate-dpm-reports.md

 ### Set up reports

 #### Schedule reports
 Reports aren't scheduled by default in DPM.
-To start creating and saving historical reports you create a report schedule.
-Each report type has an independent schedule A report only has a single schedule.
+To start creating and saving historical reports, create a report schedule.
+Each report type has an independent schedule.
+A report only has a single schedule.
 Schedule a report as follows:

 1. In DPM Administrator Console, go to the **Reporting** view.
-On the display pane, select the report and click **Schedule**.
+On the display pane, select the report and select **Schedule**.

 2. Select **Run the \<name of report\> according to the schedule options**.

 3. On the **Schedule** tab, select schedule options, including frequency, how to group, the time of the day to generate, and the granularity.
 Granularity is limited by frequency.
 So, if the frequency is weekly, then so is the granularity, the time period to be included in the report data, and the number of copies to retain in history.

 ### View reports
 In the DPM Administrator Console you can display both new and historical reports in Internet Explorer.
-You can use the Reporting Services Web toolbar at the top of report to customize, export or print it.
+You can use the Reporting Services Web toolbar at the top of a report to customize, export, or print it.

 1. You can request a new report with the following settings:

-    -   Display - You can view a report groups by protected computer or protection group.
+    -   Display - You can view a report group by protected computer or protection group.

     -   You can specify or exclude a specific time period.
 You can set report granularity as follows: